ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 ### Sharing data with  ARCHER2 users within the same project group

-Some projects have sub-projects (also often referred to as a 'project groups' or sub-budgets)   e.g. project e123 might have a project group e123-fred  for a sub-group of researchers working with Fred.
+Some projects have [subprojects](#subprojects) (also often referred to as a 'project groups' or sub-budgets)   e.g. project e123 might have a project group e123-fred  for a sub-group of researchers working with Fred.

 Often project groups do not have a disk quota set, but if the project PI [does set up a group disk quota](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-create-a-quota-for-a-project-group-or-move-space-between-quotas) e.g. for /work then additional directories are created: